Kontor: Law

-Kontors had their own code of regulations each, applied in.
+Kontors each had their own code of regulations.
 The statutes were written in Middle Low German and recited to the trader community once a year.
 They regulated matters like the authority of the kontor leadership, trade, taxes, duties, rights and contact with natives and outsiders.

 Legacy

 Most kontor buildings have not survived, only Bergen's kontor, known as Bryggen in Norway, and the Oosterlingenhuis in Bruges have survived until the present day.
 The Hanseatic kontor at Bryggen was closed in 1754 and replaced by a "Norwegian kontor", run by Norwegian citizens, but still with a large element of German immigrants.
 Bergen's kontor is on the UNESCO list of the World Cultural Heritage sites.

-The Hanseatic Warehouse in King's Lynn in England, Norfolk, which was actually a factory, not a kontor, managed to survive, but was converted into offices in 1971.
+The Hanseatic Warehouse in King's Lynn in Norfolk, England, which was actually a factory, not a kontor, managed to survive, but was converted into offices in 1971.

 The word "kontor" spread via the Hanseatic League.
 The word kontor continues to mean "office" in the Scandinavian languages and in Estonian.

 Probably from Dutch, and quite possibly thanks to Peter the Great, the word, as конто́ра (kontora), is also one term for "office", "department", "organization", "bureau", etc. in Russian and Ukrainian.